Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Results

 \subsection{Increasing Time Resolution}

-Figure~\ref{fig:imginterpolated} presents qualitative results of the interpolation method, showing two pairs of consecutive beacon images, their E-beacon versions, and the two IE-beacon frames.
+Figure~\ref{fig:imginterpolated} presents qualitative results of the interpolation method, showing two pairs of consecutive beacon images, their E-beacon versions, the two IE-beacon frames, and science frames for the whole sequence as comparison.
 The generated intermediate images exhibit smooth transitions between the two input frames, demonstrating temporal consistency in CME evolution.
 The key structural features of the CME, including its bright front and core, are well-preserved, while the propagation of the front remains coherent across interpolated frames.
 Notably, the interpolated images maintain the CME's overall shape and intensity distribution, avoiding the introduction of significant artifacts or distortions.
 The motion of the front visually aligns well with the expected temporal evolution, suggesting that the interpolation method effectively reconstructs intermediate states while preserving the physical integrity of the CME structures.